NHSDigital/patient-switching-adaptors-mapping-documentation/observations/README.md

 </details>

-### Observation - Filing comment
+### Filing Comment

-Filing Comment observations are mapped from diagnostic report `NarrativeStatements` where the EDIFACT comment type is `USER COMMENT`.
+Filing Comment observations are mapped from `NarrativeStatements` where the EDIFACT comment type is `USER COMMENT`.

 | Mapped to (JSON FHIR Observation resource field) | Mapped from (XML HL7 / other)                                                                                                    |
 |--------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|